 Some context

 The news on extreme weather events is a very common occurrence.
 As per a report by the Centre for Science and Environment (CSE), India witnessed these events for more than 300 days in 2022.
 But, there is a certain feeling of helplessness or pessimism which seeps in when we see the news on heatwaves, sinking cities, droughts, or incessant rainfall leading to floods, or wildfires.
 We also think, what can we do to save whatever have?
 Will the bamboo toothbrush help, or carrying a non-plastic bottle change the fate of the climate?
-Or do we just think as if we’re the only one who has read about sustainable development in the school textbooks?
-The above-mentioned feeling is mostly described as, “climate anxiety or eco-anxiety”
+Or do we just think as if we’re the only ones who have read about sustainable development in the school textbooks?
+The above-mentioned feeling is mostly described as, “climate anxiety or eco-anxiety”.

 As per Harvard Health Publishing, climate anxiety or eco-anxiety is: